 This is what the Catholic is doing covertly.
 Even if the protestant grants what he later says, that “the Catholic church did pick the books of the Bible,” it does not follow that the Roman Catholic church is an infallible authority on all religious issues.
 It is possible to accept the authority of a person or institution on particular issues, without subscribing to them in all things wholesale.
 In fact, all of history is predicated on this.

 I believe that Abraham Lincoln was murdered during a play.
 How do I know this?
 There are plenty of reliable, first-hand sources which confirm this event.
 Does this mean these sources are then to be received as infallible on all historical news?
 Is the newspaper which reported his death, or his wife who wrote it in her journal, or any other potential source infallible on all issues?
 Of course not.
 We have good reason to accept their testimony on the issue of Lincoln’s death, and it does not follow they must be believed on all issues.

-Thus, the Catholic cannot claim that Protestants must surrender to Rome’s authority just because we trusted Rome’s judgment on Scripture (which of course is not the case in the slightest.)
+Thus, the Catholic cannot claim that protestants must surrender to Rome’s authority just because we trusted Rome’s judgment on Scripture (which of course is not the case).

 2) The Fallacy of Begging the Question

 To beg the question is to create a new problem by attempting to solve the initial one.
 It leaves a whole new question which now needs to be answered.